0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

   }
 ```

-After that we can figured out the root password is : `k9btBW7k2y`, and login as the root user.
+After that we can figure out the root password is : `k9btBW7k2y`, and login as the root user.

 At last, we'll have to figure out the secret directory to get the flag ( see the comment below ):